DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/08-13 Environmental Artist Meeting Notes.md

 ### A Slight Shift in the Level Design Philosophy
 This doesn't *directly* concern you guys, but since this is an LD thing, I feel like I should at least address it with you guys as well.
 Maybe you can even provide some insight for it.

-After posting the video in Shbeeb's server, we got some feedback that I've lo
+After posting the video in Shbeeb's server, we got some feedback that I've lowkey been feeling for a little while as well.
+Basically, the layouts of our levels aren't 100% conducive to the type of gameplay we want to have.
+- Right now, the levels are fill with obstructions that kinda break up the flow of combat and make it harder to maneuver around the level.
+- In reality, we would want levels that are much more open.
+Ideally, we would take the Elden Ring / Souls-like approach where the arena itself is relatively open